 I hope that the school will take this information into account and are able to make some suitable changes.
 (Y7 parent)

 I think this questionnaire is very helpful because I can start to think deeper about things that I would have never thought about before.
 (Y10 parent)

 Some of the questions I had to answer ‘unsure’ for highlighted to me how much more information I would like and need.
 (Y8 parent)

 Thank you for this, I feel this is very important for this type of questionnaire to be done.
 (Y12 parent)

 Thank you for the opportunity to provide feedback.
 I firmly believe that our children’s education is a joint responsibility between ourselves and the school.
 (Y8 parent)

 Thank you for giving parents the opportunity to comment via this well-constructed questionnaire.
 (Y12 parent)

-Both versions (30 questions or 86 questions) of the parent questionnaire cover the following broad areas which impact upon the quality of the child’s experience:
+The standard parent questionnaire covers the following broad areas which impact upon the quality of the child’s experience:

-The standard version (30 questions) consists of a double-sided A4 sheet with tick boxes for each question and a comments box.
-The extended version consists of an A4 booklet with 86 questions and a comments box.
+The paper questionnaire consists of a double-sided A4 sheet with tick boxes for each question and a comments box.
+The online version consists of the same 30 questions and a comments box.